-Full market value £215,000 Share purchase price and percentage share £64,500 (30% share) offered The share purchase price is calculated using the full market value and the percentage share purchased.
-Deposit £6,450 (10% of the sale purchase price) The deposit is payable when you exchange contracts to buy the home.
+Full market value £135,000 Share purchase price £101,250 (75% share) and percentage share offered The share purchase price is calculated using the full market value and the percentage share purchased.
+Deposit £10,125 (10% of the sale purchase price) The deposit is payable when you exchange contracts to buy the home.
 It will be taken off of the final amount you pay on completion.
 For more information, speak to your legal adviser.
-A lower deposit may be considered on a case by case basis.
 Reservation fee £0 Your legal adviser's fees Legal adviser's fees can vary.
-You can expect to pay fees including: legal services fee search costs banking charges Land Registry fee document pack fee management agent consent fee - subject to development and terms of the management company You'll need to ask your legal adviser what the fees cover and the cost for your purchase.
+You can expect to pay fees including: • legal services fee • search costs • banking charges • Land Registry fee • document pack fee • management agent consent fee - subject to development and terms of the management company You'll need to ask your legal adviser what the fees cover and the cost for your purchase.
 Stamp Duty Land Tax (SDLT) You may have to pay Stamp Duty Land Tax (SDLT) depending on your circumstances and the home's market value.
 Discuss this with your legal adviser.
-There is more guidance on the GOV.UK website: Stamp Duty Land Tax: shared ownership property Calculate Stamp Duty Land Tax (SDLT)
+There is more guidance on the GOV.UK website: • Stamp Duty Land Tax: shared ownership property • Calculate Stamp Duty Land Tax (SDLT)